U.S COMMITTEE FOR REFUGEES AND IMMIGRANTS

 National Helpline: 800-615-6514

-USCRI has set up a 24/7 national crisis hotline to support newly resettled Afghans.
-Counseling is provided on a need-to-need basis, and referrals to the appropriate services are provided immediately.
+USCRI has set up a national crisis hotline to support newly resettled Afghans.
+Counseling is provided as needed, and referrals to appropriate services are provided immediately.
 Cases in need of emergency intervention will be flagged to the Crisis Response Team (CRT).

 To see Helpline Flyers click here.